Alejopdp/sales-pilot-frontend/README.md

 #### To Production

+1. Once you've made and tested all your release changes, go to /manifest.json and update the "version" field.

+2. Also update the "version" field in /package.json to match the manifest

+3. Build for production

-1. One you have your packed directory after the build, zip that folder
+4. Once you have your packed directory after the build, zip that folder

-2. Go to https://chrome.google.com/u/1/webstore/devconsole/85aefddc-bc96-40dc-a072-7aa9f20caee2?hl=en.
+5. Go to https://chrome.google.com/u/1/webstore/devconsole/85aefddc-bc96-40dc-a072-7aa9f20caee2?hl=en.
 If you don't have access, request it to alejo@novolabs.xyz

-3. Click on the button "+ New item" at the top right corner
+6. Click on the button "+ New item" at the top right corner

-4. Drop the zipped packed folder and complete the form requested on the chrome dev dashboard
+7. Drop the zipped packed folder and complete the form requested on the chrome dev dashboard

 ## How to Debug (Background service)